percona/pmm/docs/configure-pmm/percona_platform/integrate_with_percona_platform.md

 Percona Platform brings together database distributions, support expertise, services, management, and automated insights.

-Connect your PMM servers to Percona Platform to boost the monitoring capabilities of your PMM installations and manage database deployments easier.
+Connect your PMM Servers to Percona Platform to boost the monitoring capabilities of your PMM installations and manage database deployments easier.
 In addition, you get access to PMM updates, automated insights, advanced advisor checks and more alert rule templates.

 ### Connect PMM to Percona Platform
 You can connect to Percona Platform with a Percona Account or via Google or GitHub authentication.
 If [Percona Support](https://www.percona.com/about-percona/contact) has enabled a custom identity provider for your account, you can also log in using your company's credentials.